risingwavelabs/risingwave-docs/docs/rw-integration-summary.md

 :::note Note about sink status

 RisingWave can sink data to Kafka.
 This allows indirectly sinking data to any system that can ingest from Kafka.
-The tables below show direct sink status:
+The tables below show the direct sink status:

 "Available" means a direct sink connector exists for that system.